Maurice Hawk School

 Standing at 305 Clarksville Road is Maurice Hawk School - one of the West Windsor-Plainsboro Regional School District's educational institutions.

-At the time, Maurice Hawk School was to be just one of three educational institutions in West Windsor - the other two being Dutch Neck School and the long-gone Penns Neck School, both constructed in 1917.[9]
-As Maurice Hawk School was being built discussions accelerated about relocating the Penns Neck School's students to Maurice Hawk, due to the Penns Neck School's outdated and smaller facilities.[10]
+Back then, Maurice Hawk was to be just one of three schools in West Windsor - the other two being Dutch Neck School and the long-gone Penns Neck School, both opened in 1917.[9]
+As Maurice Hawk School was being built, talk accelerated about relocating the Penns Neck School's students to Maurice Hawk, due to the Penns Neck School's outdated and smaller facilities.[10]

-Over the years, the school has expanded significantly as West Windsor's population grew.
-In 1967 - just three years after the school opened - a wing of about a dozen classrooms was added to the rear (around where the car is parked in the back of the school in the rendering below).[24],[25],[26] Twenty years later, eight more classrooms were added to the east of that wing.[27],[28],[29] Further modular renovations were made in 2007.[30]
+Over the decades, the school has grown with West Windsor's population.
+In 1967, two wings with more classrooms were added to the rear.[24],[25],[26] In 1987, eight more classrooms were added to the east.[27],[28],[29] Further expansions were made in 1995 and 1998.[30]
 Finally, in 2018, construction began on a 30,000 square foot addition designed by FVHD Architects - a descendant of Micklewright and Mountford's business.
-This new construction, which covered the original front façade, houses many more classrooms, resource rooms, an administrative office, and a secured main entry.[31],[32],[33],[34]
+This expansion, wrapping around much of the original portion of the school, houses more classrooms, resource rooms, an administrative office, and a secured main entry.[31],[32],[33],[34] Yet, despite all this growth, the school remains a legacy of a longtime local leader and continues to serve local children, as it's done since the beginning.

 Bibliography